VSI Archive Backup System for OpenVMS Installation Guide

 Note

-If you are providing remote drive support, you must answer “Yes” to the remote drive question during MDMS installation procedure.
+If you are providing remote drive support, you must answer YES to the remote drive question during the MDMS installation procedure.
 This requires additional free disk space.
-RDF is supported on OpenVMS Alpha V8.3 but not supported on OpenVMS I64 V8.2-1 and later versions.

 Enter the following command to show the amount of used disk space on your disk: